Sharon-B/Recipe-Box/README.md

 ## Developer Objectives

-This website aims to demonstrate my skills of Python, MongoDb, HTML & CSS as learned from the Code Institute Full Stack Software Development course.
-The project will further the developers knowledge of Python and utilising databases.

-To grow my skills as a developer and create a  simple easy to use and enjoyable website.
+To grow my skills as a developer and create a simple easy to use site.
 Develop the project from its initial concept to the final finished product.
-To utilise and expand my skills in Python, MongoDB, Jinja2, HTML & CSS.
+To demonstrate my skills of Python and MongoDb, using CRUD functionality so users can create, read, update and delete information from a database.
+In order to do so I will create a site that allows users to add, share, keep  & update their favourite recipes online.
+The project will further my knowledge of Python, the Flask framework, Jinja templating language, HTML, CSS, Javascript, MongoDB and their implementation.

 ### Target Audience:

-*
-*
+* Home cooks
+* People looking for inspiration and meal ideas
-*
+* General public

 ## User Stories

 ### New Users

-1. As a user I want to ..... so that......
+1. As a user I want to be able to view recipes on my tablet device so that I can use it while cooking in the kitchen.
+2. As a user I want to have my own profile where I can keep track of my own recipes
+3. As a user I want a visually appealing site so that I will enjoy browsing recipes for longer.
+4. As a user I want be able to check recipes on my mobile so that I can see what ingredients I may need while I’m out.
+5. As a user I want to be able to contact the site owner so that I can ask any questions or offer recommendations that I may have.
+6. As a user I want to be able to view the site owners social media pages so that I can see what else they are doing.
+7. As a user I want to be able to browse other peoples recipes so that I can find inspiration for mealtimes.
+8. As a user I want to be able to search for recipes so that I can find recipes for things I enjoy.

 ### Registered Users
+9. As a registered user I want to be able to add my own recipes for safe keeping so that I can easily find them.
+10. As a registered user I want to be able to update my own recipes so that I can change them as I want.
-1. As a registered user I want to........
+11. As a registered user I want to be able to remove my own recipes so that I can maintain what recipes I have in my profile.

 ### Admin User
+12. As a admin user I want to be able to edit/remove any recipe so that I can maintain a well curated site.
+13. As an admin user I want to be able to edit/add/remove categories so that I can adapt to the changing needs of our users.
-1. As an admin user I want to.......
+14. As an admin user I want to be able to edit/remove users so that I can keep them up to date.

 ## Site Owner Stories

-1. As a site owner I want to present my work in a professional, creative and visually appealing way.
-2. As a site owner I want to provide a good user experience for my users, so that they want to come back.
+15. As a site owner I want to provide a good user experience for my users, so that they want to come back.

 # Scope
 This will be a Minimal Viable Product containing the most important core content required.

 #### Functional Specifications:

+* Home
+* All recipes
+* Search functionality
-*	Navigation
+* Full Recipe
-*	Contact Form
+* Contact
-*   Register
+* Registration
 * Log In
-*   Log Out
-*   User Profile Page
+* User Profile
+    - Add Recipe
+    - Edit Recipe
+    - Delete Recipe
+* Log out functionality
-*   Admin Profile
+* Admin functionality:
+    - Manage Recipes - Edit & delete all recipes
+    - Manage Categories - Add, edit & delete categories
+    - Manage Users - Edit & delete users

 #### Content Requirements:

 * Logo.
+* Navigation
+* Home page
+* Hero Image on home page with welcome text overlay
+* Recipe Cards with images and brief recipe description
+* All recipes page
+* Full recipe page
+* Register page with registration form & link to Log In page
+* Log In page with login form & link to Registration page
+* Contact form page
-*
+* User profile page

-#### Strategy/Scope Trade Off
+* Edit/Delete buttons for users recipes
+* Add recipe page with form for adding recipe details
+* Edit recipe page with form for editing recipe details
+* Admin pages navigation - dropdown menu in main navbar.
+* Admin manage recipes page - edit/delete any recipe
+* Admin manage categories page - add/edit/delete categories
+* Admin manage users page - edit/delete users
+* Footer with Social media links

 # Structure